-On today’s date in 1978, the United Nations Educational, Scientific and Cultural Organization (UNESCO) added L’Anse aux Meadows, Nfld., to the World Heritage List after a three-day visit to the 1000-year-old Norse colony.
+On today’s date in 1978, the United Nations Educational, Scientific and Cultural Organization (UNESCO) declared L’Anse aux Meadows in Newfoundland and Labrador a world heritage site.

-Located on Newfoundland’s Northern Peninsula, L’Anse aux Meadows was first excavated in 1960 by Norwegian archaeologists Helge Ingstad and Anne Stine Ingstad.
-During the 1970s, Parks Canada also led an excavation.
 It was the first known European settlement in the Americas south of Greenland and consisted of eight sod and timber buildings as well as many Norse artifacts.
-The settlement was abandoned in about a decade after skirmishes with Aboriginals.
+It was abandoned in about 10 years following skirmishes with local Indigenous communities.

 First excavated in 1960 by Norwegian archaeologists Helge Ingstad and Anne Stine Ingstad, L’Anse aux Meadows was also excavated by Parks Canada during the 1970s.